ptorn/bth-ramverk2/README.md

 Run tests with mocha, eslint and stylelint.

 ```
-// To test the local installed files.
+// To test the locally.
 npm run test
 ```